Avoid the Freshman 15 Using These 10 Tips for Eating Healthy in College

 Prime candidates for dorm-room stockpiling include pre-packaged yogurt, handy pieces of fruit or hard-boiled eggs.
 If you’ve got fridge room, maybe you can heap up a box with mixed veggies, plain brown rice and lean meats to heat up later.

 3. DON’T Use the Endless Buffet as an Excuse to Save Money.

 As I and my new, bigger pants learned, it’s actually not a good fiscal choice to eat as much as possible whenever you can.
 And you won’t just blow money on your enlarged wardrobe.

-Stuffing yourself with unhealthy foods could also lead to health problems down the line, which might also mean a host of hefty medical bills.
+Stuffing yourself with unhealthy foods could also lead to health problems down the line.

 4. Load Up on Veggies.

 No matter what school you go to or which dining hall you choose, there’s almost always a salad bar.
 So go ahead and fill up on fresh veggies before you take the bulk of your meal.

 Not only will you get a helping of necessary nutrients without having to go out and buy expensive produce or supplements, but you’ll also decrease your chances of overeating the richer, more-calorie-dense main meal, creating automatic mealtime balance.

 5. Ditch the Soda Fountain.